Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Methodology

-\textbf{Laser-induced cavitation (LIC): } In our LIC experiments, a single 6 ns pulse from an adjustable 1–25 mJ Q-switched Nd:YAG Minilite II (Continuum, Milpitas, CA) laser, frequency-doubled to 532 nm or 1064 nm, is focused within the sample.
-The resulting cavitation bubble dynamics are recorded at frame rates of 1–10 million frames per second using ultra-high-speed cameras (Kirana5M, Specialized Imaging, Pitstone, United Kingdom; or HPV-X2, Shimadzu, Japan).
-Further experimental details can be found in Refs \cite{estrada2018high,yang2020extracting}.
+In the LIC experiments, a single 3-5~ns pulse from an adjustable 1–25~mJ Q-switched Nd:YAG Minilite II laser (Continuum, Milpitas, CA), frequency-doubled to 532~nm or operated at 1064~nm, is focused within the sample.
+The resulting cavitation bubble dynamics were recorded at frame rates of 1–10 million frames per second using an ultra-high-speed camera (HPV-X2, Shimadzu, Japan).
+Additional details of the LIC experimental configuration can be found in our previous work \cite{estrada2018high,yang2020extracting}.
+Figure~\ref{fig: LIC img seq} shows representative high-speed image sequences of LIC dynamics in the viscoelastic solids and viscous liquids investigated in this study.

-We chose polyacrylamide-alginate (PAAm-alginate) hydrogels \cite{lin2022extreme} as a model material to conduct LIC experiments.
-The experimental protocols of fabricating PAAm-alginate hydrogels are summarized in Lin et al. \cite{lin2022extreme}.
-A PAAm-alginate hydrogel is made of two interpenetrating polymer networks: a covalently-crosslinked long-chain PAAm network and an ionically-crosslinked short-chain alginate network.
-The covalently-crosslinked long-chain PAAm network provides the material’s stretchable elasticity, and the ionically-crosslinked short-chain alginate network dissociates as the material is highly deformed, which can stiffen the overall hydrogel's modulus and enhance its fracture toughness.
-Figure\,\ref{fig: Rt curves}(a) presents the experimentally measured bubble $R$ vs. $t$ curves conducted on double network hydrogels with varying alginate concentrations: ``12 \% PAAm + X\%'' alginate double network hydrogels (X is the concentration of alginate which is labeled in the figure legend.)
-The experimentally obtained $R$ vs. $t$ curves are further normalized and shown in Fig.~\ref{fig: Rt curves}(b) using the following formulas: $R^* = R / R_{\max} $; $ t^* = t/{t_c}$. $R_{\max}$ is the maximum bubble radius; $t_c$ is defined as $R_{\max}/U_c$ where $U_c = \sqrt{p_{0}/\rho}$; $\rho$ is surrounding material mass density ($\rho \sim 1,000 \ \text{kg}/\text{m}^3$); $p_0$ is the far-field ambient pressure ($p_0 \sim$ 101,325 Pa). \\
+IMR has previously been applied to characterize various soft material systems \cite{estrada2018high,yang2019strain,yang2020extracting,yang2022mechanical,mcghee2023high,bremer2024ballistic,estrada2021neural,luo2020laser,sreedasyam2026scanning,sanchez2026hierarchical}.
+In this work, PAAm-alginate double-network hydrogels \cite{lin2022extreme} were selected as model viscoelastic solids.
+We also test the developed BDT deep learning framework using other previously studied hydrogels.
+The experimental protocols for fabricating PAAm-alginate hydrogels are summarized in Lin et al. \cite{lin2022extreme}.
+Briefly, PAAm-alginate hydrogels consist of two interpenetrating polymer networks: a covalently crosslinked long-chain PAAm network and an ionically crosslinked short-chain alginate network.
+The PAAm network provides stretchable elasticity, whereas the alginate network can dissociate under large deformation, thereby contributing to energy dissipation, strain stiffening, and enhanced fracture resistance.
+Figure~\ref{fig: Rt curves}(a) shows experimentally measured bubble radius--time curves, $R(t)$, obtained from ``12\% PAAm + X\% alginate'' double-network hydrogels, where X denotes the alginate concentration.
+The corresponding normalized curves are shown in Fig.~\ref{fig: Rt curves}(b), where $R^* = {R}/{R_{\max}}$, $t^* = {t}/{t_c}$.
+Here, $R_{\max}$ is the maximum bubble radius. $t_c$ is defined as $R_{\max}/U_c$ where $U_c = \sqrt{p_{0}/\rho}$; $\rho$ is surrounding material mass density ($\rho \sim 1,000 \ \text{kg}/\text{m}^3$); $p_0$ is the far-field ambient pressure ($p_0 \sim$ 101,325 Pa). \\